Big Brother (Australian TV series) season 1: Format

 Over the duration of the series, the Housemates were given a series of tasks by Big Brother which tested them in many ways.
 They were also put to the test by their own ideals, prejudices and opinions against other people from different walks of life.
 They lived in the communal House and shared cooking and cleaning chores amongst themselves.
-Housemates were forbidden to sleep during daylight hours (unless unwell) - Big Brother plays the wake-up call persistently in the morning if Housemates do not wake up and will play an alarm clock noise into the house if a Housemate falls asleep during the day.
+Housemates were forbidden to sleep during daylight hours (unless unwell) – Big Brother plays the wake-up call persistently in the morning if Housemates do not wake up and will play an alarm clock noise into the house if a Housemate falls asleep during the day.
 Housemates must also live by the fundamental rules of Big Brother; if the rules are broken it can result in formal warnings, various punishments or even a Housemate's removal from the game.
 They must wash their own clothes by hand, and they have to make their own bread from scratch.
 Each week Big Brother sets the Housemates a task in order to determine the shopping budget for the following week.
 They must work together to win the tasks in order to win a luxury shopping budget which changed based on the number of people remaining in the house.
 If all food runs out in the House, Big Brother provides emergency rations of chickpeas and rice.
 Housemates were responsible for their own shopping and decide which items the budget will allow them to have.
 Only a small percentage of the overall budget can be spent on alcohol.

 This season featured some twists to the format throughout the course of the season.
 On Day 36, Housemates Anita and Rachel entered the house as intruders.
 Though they were official Housemates, they learned that they were automatically nominated for eviction.
 Their fellow Housemates then decided which of the two should be evicted from the house, and the Housemate with the most votes was then evicted.
 The survivor of the eviction was then given immunity from the following round of nominations.
 Yet another twist in the format occurred on Day 84, only a day before the season finale, when the Housemate who had come in third place was evicted from the house.
 The finale occurred on the final day, with only two of the three finalists remaining in the house.
+Weekly eviction shows often included live performances by musical guests.
+These segments formed part of the live broadcast alongside the eviction announcement and post-eviction interview, establishing an early format that combined reality television with light entertainment elements.
+Housemates were also permitted a greater range of personal comforts than in later seasons, including the ability to read books while in the house, a practice that was discontinued by the fourth season as the show adopted stricter rules and limitations.